Oracle to buy network gear maker Acme Packet for $1.7 billion

 "It's Oracle continuing to broaden out their product and footprint step by step," said FBR Capital Markets analyst Dan Ives.
 "This fits right in with their strategy."

 Acme said that 89 of the world's top 100 communications companies use its products to help deliver communications traffic.
-They include BT Group Plc (BT.L), China Telecom Corp (0728.HK), Microsoft Corp's (MSFT.O) Skype, O2 and Verizon Wireless.
+They include BT Group Plc, China Telecom Corp, Microsoft Corp's Skype, O2 and Verizon Wireless.

 Analysts said Acme's jewel is its software, which they expect Ellison to bundle into appliances running on Oracle's existing line of Sun computers.
 They expect Oracle to build out a new line of networking equipment running on Sun servers, with Acme Packet being one of the first such products.